Polycademy/dreamitapp/README.md

 These will install all the dependencies of the application.

-Now we need the secret keys, this is not saved in the remote repository because it is secret.
-Go into your drop box and grab the `keys.php`.
-Copy and paste this into `www/dreamitapp/secrets/keys.php`.
-This houses the secret API keys to the third party services.
+The secret API keys should now be available inside the respository since it is saved in the repository.

 You should be able to run the application now.
 By accessing `http://localhost/dreamitapp`.

 Before you start editing, you should pull in any remote changes from Github.
-These changes can come from projectc collaborators or yourself when you produced a change from another computer.
+These changes can come from project collaborators or yourself when you produced a change from another computer.
 Simply go into the repository and synchronise it in order to pull in the remote changes into your local repository.

 Edit what you nee to edit.
 If you have done your edits.
 Go to Github for Windows and go into the repository and commit and synchronise your repository.